Changes in the network security landscape

-In particular, last year's incident involving the widely publicized Stuxnet virus that attacked SCADA (supervisory control and data acquisition) systems has shown that a typical plant floor control architecture has weak points and vulnerabilities when it comes to security.
-This has led many companies to question the traditional methods used to move information around between the plant/asset and the enterprise level.
+It is now well understood that SCADA (supervisory control and data acquisition) and other plant floor control systems have weaknesses and vulnerabilities when it comes to security.
+Therefore many companies are reassessing their traditional methods for moving information around between the plant/asset and the enterprise level.

 Security problems at this level and at plant floor device level are exacerbated by the fact that there is often limited collaboration between a company's IT department and the control engineering departments.
 In addition, within the control and engineering community, there is not always adequate recognition of the automation system security threats and liabilities.
 In particular, the business case for automation system security is not established, and there is limited understanding of the automation system risk factors.

-The drive towards open network technologies generally, and towards Ethernet in particular, as a means of giving companies the freedom they want to choose best of breed control technologies has exacerbated the security threat.
-Users want standardization, flexibility and choice, and this has been delivered through standardized open protocols.
-The trade-off, though, which is only just coming to be realized, is that these open protocols are less robust and more susceptible to attack.
+The drive towards open network technologies generally, and towards Ethernet in particular, as a means of giving companies the freedom they want to choose best-of-breed control technologies has exacerbated the security threat.
+Users want standardisation, flexibility and choice, and this has been delivered through standardised open protocols.
+The trade-off, though, which is only just coming to be realised, is that these open protocols are less robust and more susceptible to attack.
 By contrast, the old proprietary networks were highly robust by virtue of their non-standardisation, but they were far less flexible and they ultimately limited product choice.

 Layer 1, the Physical Layer, defines all the electrical and physical specifications for devices.
 In particular, it defines the relationship between a device and the physical medium.
 Layer 2 is the Data Link Layer, providing the functional and procedural means to transfer data between network entities and to detect and possibly correct errors that may occur in the Physical Layer.
 It is here that Ethernet is defined as a network protocol under the IEEE 802.3 standard.